 - Join a Critique Group!
 Other writers are the reason I’m still writing.
 Find a community that will support you and offer constructive criticism.
 I started with my local SCBWI chapter and online Twitter contests.
 I’m forever grateful for those relationships!

 - Emergency List.
-It’s a strategy often employed for people struggling with mental illness, self-harm, or big life-changing decisions.
-But it can be used on a small scale as well.
+It’s a strategy often employed for people struggling with mental illness or big life-changing decisions.
 Instead of telling yourself “I will not eat the whole bag of cookies” tell yourself, “I can eat the cookies if I still want to after doing everything on this list.”
 And more often than not by the end of the list, you don’t want the cookies.

 - Example 1: Before I run away to become a nun I will…watch every monastery movie in existence, actually read the bible, wear a habit for a day, take a vow of silence.

 - Example 2: Before getting a divorce I will…finish the Love Dare, get counseling, take a personal retreat, find a life coach, forgive.

 - Example 3: Before I allow myself to dwell on negative thoughts I will…go for a run, paint my nails, talk to a friend.

 - Example 4: Before giving up on my book I will…query fifty agents, go to a conference, find critique partners, etc.